Finding legitimate coin buyers in East Brunswick NJ takes a little research. Most pawn shops buy coins at melt value and stop there.

 Our East Brunswick location buys the full range of US and foreign coins:

-Silver dollars — Morgan dollars (1878-1921), Peace dollars (1921-1935), and Eisenhower dollars are among the most common coins we see.
+Silver dollars: Morgan dollars (1878-1921), Peace dollars (1921-1935), and Eisenhower dollars are among the most common coins we see.
 Morgans in circulated condition are bought for silver melt plus a small numismatic premium.
-High-grade Morgans with original luster command significantly more.
-We check dates and mint marks before pricing.

-Other US silver coins — Walking Liberty half dollars, Franklin halves, Barber halves, Mercury dimes, Barber dimes, and Roosevelt dimes in 90% silver.
+Other US silver coins: Walking Liberty half dollars, Franklin halves, Barber halves, Mercury dimes, Barber dimes, and Roosevelt dimes in 90% silver.
 Washington quarters from 1964 and earlier.
 All bought at silver content with premiums for key dates.

-Wheat pennies and Lincoln cents — Most circulated wheat pennies from 1909 to 1958 are bought at a small premium over face.
-Key dates (1909-S VDB, 1914-D, 1931-S) can be worth $50 to $500 or more depending on grade.
+Wheat pennies and Lincoln cents: Most circulated wheat pennies from 1909 to 1958 are bought at a small premium over face.
+Key dates (1909-S VDB, 1914-D, 1931-S) can be worth 50 dollars to 500 dollars or more depending on grade.

-Mercury dimes — The 1916-D is the key date in this series and worth hundreds to thousands depending on grade.
+Mercury dimes: The 1916-D is the key date in this series and worth hundreds to thousands depending on grade.
 All Mercury dimes from 1916 to 1945 are bought for silver content plus numismatic premium when applicable.

-Foreign coins — Canadian silver dollars and dimes, Mexican silver pesos, Austrian Maria Theresa thalers, and silver coins from Europe and Latin America.
+Foreign coins: Canadian silver dollars and dimes, Mexican silver pesos, Austrian Maria Theresa thalers, and silver coins from Europe and Latin America.
 We also buy modern foreign gold coins including Canadian Maple Leafs and Australian Kangaroos.

-Coin collections — Complete sets, partial sets, and unsorted lots are all welcome.
+Coin collections: Complete sets, partial sets, and unsorted lots are all welcome.
 Bring the whole box.
 We go through it piece by piece and separate bullion, numismatic, and junk silver categories so everything gets priced correctly.

 What affects coin value